watermelontools/watermelon/README.md

 ## Privacy

-We use [VS Code's telemetry library](https://github.com/microsoft/vscode-extension-telemetry).
-The library respects the user's decision about whether or not to send telemetry data.

-We also have settings to disable it.
+We use [PostHog Analytics](https://posthog.com/) to track how users interact with Watermelon's GitHub Application.

 Watermelon [doesn't store your code](https://www.watermelontools.com/post/building-a-code-archeology-toolbox-without-storing-your-code)